 Industry Analysis & Industry Trends

 The Global Semiconductor and Electronic Parts Manufacturing industry has a high level of volatility.
-The average semiconductor plant is short-lived before it needs upgrading; domestic revenue competes with more affordable imports that are favored by the strength of the US dollar; and dramatic falls in selling unit prices occur often, while demand is very sensitive to the state of the IT and consumer industries.
-Despite this, industry revenue has grown in the five years to 2014, and it is expected to grow further over the next five years... read more
+The average semiconductor plant is short-lived before it needs upgrading; domestic revenue competes with more affordable imports that are favored by the strength of the US dollar; dramatic falls in selling unit prices occur often, while demand is very sensitive to the state of the IT and consumer industries.
+Despite this, industry revenue has grown in the five years to 2014 and is expected to grow further over the next five years... read more